 *Desirable: serves on college safety committee

+Notetaker: Staff Assistant, Technology & Public Safety Total Voting Members: 14

 Meeting Days & Times: 4th Friday of the Month 9:00-10:30 AM

 Peralta Classified Senate (PCS)

 It shall be the mission of the Peralta Classified Senate (PCS) to enhance the decision-making process by participating in the shared governance of the Peralta Community College District (PCCD).
 The Peralta Classified Senate will bring a pragmatic, collaborative, frontline perspective, to bridge policy making and procedural implementation, and promote professional growth and development.
 In keeping with the PCCD mission statement, we will, through direct participation in district-wide governance, increase understanding, communication, transparency, and raise the quality of service, thus improving students’ educational experience in support of student success.